rajatb/DrobBoxNodeJs/README.md

 7. The client will get updates by the server when any files are created, updated or deleted.

 Known issue.
 1. In the client.js filepath is not being sent to the delete and update methods.
 Create works well.
+2. Express server on GET of file, gives me this error.
+Excess found in a non pipelined read: excess = 14 url = /test.txt (zero-length body)

 TCP SERVER